MarteXcoin-documentation/Documentation/mining/index.rst

 .. meta::
    :description: Information and guides on how to mine the MarteX cryptocurrency
-   :keywords: martex, mining, X13, masternode, software, hardware
+   :keywords: martex, mining, X13, masternode, software, hardware, Proof of Stake (PoS)

 .. _mining: